 It regained its prestige and functionality thanks to its thermal baths, le terme di Telese, which were built after the unification of Italy when Telese became an independent comune from Solopaca in 1934.

 Some ruins of the ancient Telesia can be still found today in via Roma, where Santa Maria della Trinità is the witness to the ancient Cathedral of SS.
 Croce, built during the 10th century.
 The Torre Campanaria is what remains of the old building.
 It was built with some ancient materials coming from the Roman Telesia and it is decorated with motifs known as opus reticulatum.

-Telese can be easily reached thanks to the motorway A1 Napoli- Roma.
-Just follow the direction Caserta Sud- Marcianise and then take the SS7 in the direction of Telese.
+Telese Terme can be easily reached thanks to the motorway A1 Napoli- Roma.
+Just follow the direction of Caserta Sud- Marcianise and then take the SS7 in the direction of Telese.